vm32/Digital-Forensics-Script-for-Linux/README.md

 # Output
-You can see the results of this script in `/tmp/ExtractedInfo/`
+You can see the results of this script in `/tmp/ExtractedInfo/` `/tmp` is a standard temporary directory in Linux, used for storing temporary files.
+It is chosen because it is generally writable by all users and is cleared on reboot, which suits temporary data storage
 ![Screenshot_44](https://github.com/vm32/Digital-Forensics-Script-for-Linux/assets/21219411/1cec4fec-f57f-4cc4-9a0f-bb2a98e5d807)

 In summary, while the script should work on most major Linux distributions with minimal modifications, slight adjustments may be required for specific distributions, particularly those not based on Debian or Red Hat.